This story was originally published on June 1, 2020.

 , and Maxey Greene

-Congolese designer behind Hanifa, Anifa Mvuemba made headlines last week for showing her new collection on Instagram Live via 3-D models — an innovative move that, according to Teen Vogue
+Congolese designer behind Hanifa, Anifa Mvuemba made headlines in May 2020 for showing her new collection on Instagram Live via 3-D models — an innovative move that, according to Teen Vogue

 , she had planned before the stay-at-home orders.